remix-project-org/script-runner-generator/README.md

 A project is a custom script runner build that has certain imports added to it, like starknet or sindri.
 It contains node_modules you specify on top of the 'default' template.
 You can generate projects by adding them to a configuration file.
 /src/project-configurations.ts

+### how it's published

+there is one index with a little script that accpets a ?template= and then loads the script-runner that is required from a projects/ subdirectory

 ### templates

 In the templates directory you will find a default template which is used for all projects.